Portrait of Alexander Bryce (in the possession of a descendent)

 In August 1854 Henrietta died at 35 Menteith Place, followed almost exactly a year later by Alexander.
 His will, a fairly substantial and detailed document, effectively gave the goodwill of his company to his business partner and son-in-law, Alexander Kirkpatrick and underplays his only son, James.
 A descendent recounts a family story that suggests James was a bookish man who had very poor eyesight, this may explain why he does not appear to play an active role in his father’s business after his death.
 In 1853 Alexander Kirkpatrick had become part of the family marrying Elizabeth Bryce, who was presumably widowed, and in 1854 their first daughter Elizabeth Bryce Kirkpatrick was born.
 Another of Bryce’s business partners benefited, Peter Clark the brother-in-law of James Bryce.
 Peter Clark had been born in Campbeltown in around 1820, his family were an established part of the farming and business community of the area.
 His sister, Flora, had married James Bryce in 1835.
 Peter Clark had worked in the spirit trade in Glasgow from the early 1840s and by 1851 was living in the St Andrews area of Glasgow with his wife and two children.

-James McLennan’s older son, Andrew born in 1866 to his first wife, was to follow his father.
+James McLennan’s older son, Andrew born in 1866 to his first wife Agnes Watt Logan, was to follow his father.
 University educated and well-travelled he was abroad when his father died.
 He returned to Glasgow and, with his half-brother, James Bryce McLennan bought the company from the trustees.
-It focussed on distilling and blending, reflecting the growing popularity of whiskey.
+It focussed on distilling and blending, reflecting the growing popularity of whiskey in Scotland and beyond.
 Andrew had other business interests including being a Director of Convalmore Distillery for a period.
 Like his father he was a Deacon Convener of the Trades House and active in Glasgow’s commercial life.
 He had wider business interests, in 1914 his is noted as a director of the Antelope Gold Mine (Rhodesia), the Gold Fields Rhodesian Development Company and the Selukwe Columbian Gold Field.

 In June 1916 the Company was formally wound up.
 James signed the documentation published in the Edinburgh Gazette on 9th June.